 Some viewers have initially mistaken Stumpy for a girl due to his petite frame, high-pitched voice, jumpy nature and tendency to dress in drag.
 This also happens with Quack-Quack of all characters at times, likely because of his sheer non-information and the fact that he might look to some people as if he's wearing purple eyeshadow.

-Starlite from Rainbow Brite gets a lot of this due to his girly colour scheme and and the fact that his voice sounds like that of an old woman's.
+Starlite gets a lot of this due to his rainbow colour scheme and and the fact that his voice sounds like that of an old woman's.

 Noodle from Gorillaz was often mistaken for a boy during Phase 1, but from Phase 2 onwards has definitely gotten more femenine.
 Bishōnen 2D sometimes gets the reverse, being mistaken as a woman by viewers from time to time.